 - There is also a strip showing Cat Heaven, which is filled with couches to sit on and scratch.

 - In Slice of Heaven, most beings reincarnate, but a few especially good animals are allowed to escape from the cycle.
 They enter an animal-specific nirvana where they're given an anthropomorphic form and allowed to live separately with humans until they can get into heaven.
 Loki decides to wreck havoc by allowing a human into the animal purgatory.

 - In Warriors Redux, the kittypet-born Firepaw asks the seer Spottedleaf if kittypets can go to StarClan.
 Spottedleaf acts as if this is a silly idea.
 Only Clan cats can go to StarClan.

 - In All Dogs Go to Heaven, Charlie ends up in Dog-Heaven after Carface has him killed.
-There he learns that despite his rather unsavory life, he finds his place in Heaven regardless because unlike humans, dogs are naturally good.
-With that said, Dog-Hell does indeed exist, the only way Dogs really could go to Dog-Hell is if they sell their souls to Red, a cat-like Satan Expy, rewinding the clock that represents their time on Earth and then dying a second time (Charlie earning his place back there with a Heroic Sacrifice), or when Red nearly succeeds in imprisoning all of the dogs in Dog-Heaven using the Horn of Gabriel.
+There, he learns that despite his rather unsavory life, he finds his place in Heaven regardless because unlike humans, dogs are naturally good.
+With that said, Dog-Hell does indeed exist, but the only way dogs could really go to Dog-Hell is if they sell their souls to Red, a cat-like Satan Expy, rewinding the clock that represents their time on Earth and then dying a second time (Charlie earning his place back there with a Heroic Sacrifice), or when Red nearly succeeds in imprisoning all of the dogs in Dog-Heaven using the Horn of Gabriel.

 - "People often say they hope their deceased pet dog is chasing squirrels in doggy heaven.
 What did all of those squirrels do to deserve an afterlife of torment?"
 "Dog Heaven doubles as Squirrel Hell.
 It's a very efficient system."